-Urinary incontinence is a common problem among women who are past menopause, and diabetes patients.
+Urinary incontinence is a common problem among women over 50 years of age, and among diabetes patients.
 This problem not only disturbs their personal hygiene, it affects their social life as well.
-Many people tend to stay away from them due to the unpleasant odor that is released due to involuntary urination.
-This makes them feel shameful of themselves and they go through a lot of stress.
+Many people tend to stay away from them due to the unpleasant odor that results from involuntary urination.
+This makes them feel embarrassed and shameful of themselves and it can potentially lead to a lot of stress and depression.

 Who can have this problem?

-Excess water that gets separated by kidneys will be collected into the urinary bladder.
-Urinary bladder can expand and contract.
-A well developed healthy bladder can store up to 850ml of urine.
+Excess body fluids that get separated by your kidneys will be collected into the urinary bladder.
+Urinary bladder has elasticity so it can expand and contract.
+A well developed healthy adult bladder can store up to 850ml of urine.
 Once the urine level reaches 600ml approx, it contracts and passes the message to the brain that it’s time to urinate.
 But, for some people, the urinary bladder will start to contract before it reaches its minimum threshold capacity.
-We call this as overactive bladder.
+We call this condition as overactive bladder.
 Due to this, the person will feel the need to urinate way too often.
-These people have the high probability for urinary incontinence problem.
+These people have the high probability of urinary incontinence problem.

-Diabetes patients would want to urinate often.
-But, they may not be in a position to do so while they are traveling.
-So they end up controlling their urination.
+Diabetes patients usually want to urinate often.
+But, things can get little difficult while they are on a journey.
+So they end up controlling their urge to urinate.
 Due to this, the valve that permits and blocks the urine will go through a lot of stress and become weak.
-This will lead to urinary incontinence problem.
+This can lead to urinary incontinence.

 People with Alzheimer, and psychological problems like stress, anxiety etc.. can have this problem.

-Men with problems in the prostate gland and prostate cancer can have bladder leakage.
+Men with problems in their prostate gland and who have prostate cancer can have bladder leakage.

 Women who get pregnant often will have more stress on the uterus.
-Due to this urinary bladder will become weak.
+Due to this, the urinary bladder will become weak.
 When this stress falls on the nerves, it can lead to urinary incontinence.

 When we sneeze or cough often, lift heavy weights, it will create more stress in the lower abdomen, this can cause involuntary urination.